Germany: AfD loses appeal on chairing Bundestag committees – DW – 09/18/2024

 It said that while equal and fair representation was assured in a number of ways, most notably the numbers of lawmakers in Germany's various parliaments, this did not necessarily extend to the top spot on parliamentary committees.

-The AfD's Brandner callled the ruling a "black day for parliamentary politics," but also called it a "pyrrhic victory" for mainstream parties, saying that in the long term, "majorities can change."
+The AfD's Brandner called the ruling a "black day for parliamentary politics," but also called it a "pyrrhic victory" for mainstream parties, saying that in the long term, "majorities can change."

 The anti-migration party is hoping to follow up its strong showing in state elections in Saxony and Thuringia with another successful vote on Sunday in the eastern German state of Brandenburg.